Rise Response & Preventive Measures

 We have been assured by our agency staff and contractors that they adhere to the same safety standards around travel and virus symptoms as Rise staff.

-We have advised the people we support, their family or guardian to let us know if they are unwell, have flu-like symptoms or have travelled to high risk countries.
+We have advised the people we support, their family or guardian to let us know if they are unwell, have flu-like symptoms or have travelled to high risk areas.

 Helping to Stop the Spread